YomnaElmousalami/Getting-Better/README.md

-Practice with cloning Airbnb Hompage layout
+Practice getting better at weakpoints in programming